google/tcmalloc/docs/rseq.md

-# Restartable Sequence Mechancism for TCMalloc
+# Restartable Sequence Mechanism for TCMalloc

 <!--*
 # Document freshness: For more information, see go/fresh-source.
-freshness: { owner: 'ckennelly' reviewed: '2021-12-14' }
+freshness: { owner: 'ckennelly' reviewed: '2021-12-15' }
 *-->

 ## per-CPU Caches